zhou-lei5/MRAS/README.md

 Coordinates ![AS Events ID format](png/ID_format.png)

-MRAS provides the following features for ID conversion of splice events:. “id_find: This function allows the user to input the output path of commonly used splicing event identification software such as rMATS, SUPPA, and JUM.
+MRAS provides the following features for ID conversion of splice
+events: 1. “id_find: This function allows the user to input the output path of commonly used splicing event identification software such as rMATS, SUPPA, and JUM.
 MRAS will directly return the PSI matrix or canonical splice event ID associated with the input data.
 This allows